-Do you know what are the uses of flat cable and ribbon cable,Flat Flexible Cable ffc?
-TST CABLES introduces the common specifications, uses and advantages of flat cables and ribbon cable in detail.
+Do you know what are the uses of flat cables and ribbon cables?
+TST CABLES introduces the common specifications, uses and advantages of flat cables and ribbon cables in detail.

-Ribbon cable, also known as flat cable, rainbow cable, flat flexible cable, etc. (ffc cable, flat cable, flat flexible cable), is a cable composed of multiple parallel wires, usually fixed on a flat insulating substrate.
+Ribbon cable, ribbon cable (Ribbon Cable), also known as flat cable, rainbow cable, flat flexible cable, etc. (ffc cable, flat cable, flat flexible cable), is a cable composed of multiple parallel wires, usually fixed on a flat insulating substrate.
 It refers to a cable with multiple wires with flat broadband.
 Ribbon cable is suitable for connecting electronic appliances, instruments, computers and other control equipment.

 The wire and cable industry uses various terms to describe this type of cable, including: ribbon cable, flat cable, flat flexible cable, flat cable, multi-wire flat cable, flat flexible cable, twisted flat cable, braided cable.
 The concept of ribbon cable is very simple, but its implementation is different.
 Flat conductor ribbon cable can complete special tasks that ordinary round cables cannot complete.